jorishr/notes-on-backend/express/response_actions.md

 - an absolute url: 'https://anothersite.com'
 - an absolute path ('/go-there') on the same server
 - a relative path ('go-there'), ('..') or ('../page') to up one level
-- to go back with `res.redirect('back')` means go to the page listed in the HTTP header: Referer.
+- to go back with `res.redirect('back')` means go to the page listed in the HTTP header: Referrer.
 If none is set, the default is the ('/') index route.

-### Dowload
+### Download
 When using the `res.download` method you send a file attached to the http respons and instead of rendering the file on the page the browser will prompt the user to download the file.
 The implementation is simple:
 ```javascript
 //res.download('file', '<custom file name>', cb)